gamarcad/paper-samba-code/README.md

 ### Parameter Files
 Parameter files located under `parameters` folder, contains parameters optimized for datasets we used in our experiments.
-Each parameter file is a CSV file, contains the header row *tau, beta, epsilon* columns and a single data row containing parameter in order defined in the header.
+Each parameter file is a CSV file, containing the header row *tau, beta, epsilon* columns and a single data row containing parameter in order defined in the header.

-We used these parameters thanks to the `parameters_suggestion.py` script which, for a given dataset, suggests the parameter which returns the highest cumulative reward.
+We used these parameters thanks to the `parameters_suggestion.py` script which, for a given dataset, suggests the set of parameters which returns the highest cumulative reward.

 ### Config Files